What Are Reversals and Refunds & How Do I Add Them?

-Reversals and Refunds can be similar in that they’re both negative cash and negative net worth transactions.
+Reversals and refunds can be similar in that they’re both negative cash and negative net worth transactions.
 The line between the two is subtle.

 Which one do I use?